truenas/middleware/docs/userguide/index.rst

 +-------------------+---------------------------+------------------------------------------------------------------------------------------------------------+

-You can verify which tests will run and when by typing **smartd -q showtests** within Shell.
+You can verify which tests will run and when by typing :command:`smartd -q showtests` within Shell.

 Network
 =======